computingdolas/Technology-Assessment/README.md

 ### Open Benchmarking

-Here the focus is on aggregrating several relevant benchmarks to standardised compilation, execution and results extraction in a common framework.
+Here the focus is on aggregrating several relevant benchmarks and standardised compilation, execution and results extraction in a common framework.
 The idea is to spend less time organising benchmarks and more time in designing new tests, execution and qualitative analysis of new computing systems making the process of benchmarking itself more reproducible, open and community engaging.

 We are using [**Reframe**](https://github.com/eth-cscs/reframe), a HPC regression testing framework from [**CSCS**](https://www.cscs.ch) to automate the process of benchmarking new systems and compute architectures.
 We are working on developing core tests in [**Reframe**](https://github.com/eth-cscs/reframe) and would be making it open source soon.